Upper School Drama Presents its 2018-2019 Season!

 To date, Menlo Drama Give-Back has raised and distributed over $30,000 to various foundations, networks, and committees globally including SafeSpace, Karam Foundation, Delancy Street Foundation, Polaris Project, Perkins School, Larkin Street, Mercado Global, International Rescue Committee, and One Drop Foundation.

 The first semester is intended for both the beginning student of theater and for the student who wants a more in-depth theatre experience.
-This course provides a brief overview for both the curious non-actor and the experienced younger actor.
+This course provides a brief overview of both the curious non-actor and the experienced younger actor.
 The course begins with a series of theatre games and exercises intended to give the student a basic knowledge of stagecraft, ensemble work, character development, and movement for the stage.
-Combining a smattering of theatre history along with an introduction to the aesthetic philosophy of theatre, students will learn an appreciation for all forms of theatre and awareness to the world of theatre beyond the classroom and it’s relevancy in today’s world.
-The second semester is designed to build on the practices and techniques introduced in first semester.
+Combining a smattering of theatre history along with an introduction to the aesthetic philosophy of theatre, students will learn an appreciation for all forms of theatre and awareness to the world of theatre beyond the classroom and its relevancy in today’s world.
+The second semester is designed to build on the practices and techniques introduced in the first semester.
 Through monologues, scene work, and presentations, this semester provides the opportunity to study, act in, and direct various dramatic scenes from full-length plays, which are examined in detail in their entirety.
-Students will learn basic technical theatre skills, with a “hands on” approach to production.
+Students will learn basic technical theatre skills, with a “hands-on” approach to production.

 About Menlo Drama

 Menlo’s Upper School drama program includes courses in beginning and advanced drama in addition to producing full-length plays each fall, winter, and spring.
 Past productions have included Fiddler on the Roof, Avenue Q, The Miracle Worker, The Diary of Anne Frank, Little Shop of Horrors, and Urinetown.